ranaawni/ride-hailing-app/README.md

 - You can find DB schema [here](https://github.com/ranaawni/ride-hailing-app/blob/main/docs/schema/ride-hailing-schema.jpg)

-- This app use internal package "ride-hailing-entities" which used to create all migrations and run it on the DB, so it's like a small  package to handle table creation and entities, and you can find it [here](https://github.com/ranaawni/ride-hailing-entities)
+- You may discover the internal package "ride-hailing-entities" [here], which is used by this application to construct all migrations and run them on the database.
+It functions similarly to a small package that handles table creation and entity management.(https://ride-hailing-entities.github.com/ranaawni)

 ## How to run